Nicky Farinaccio

-Nicky Farinaccio (born June 8, 1999) is a Canadian professional football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
+Nicky Farinaccio (born June 8, 1999) is a Canadian professional football linebacker.
+He previously played for the Calgary Stampeders of the Canadian Football League (CFL).
 He played U Sports football at Montreal.

 Early life

 Nicky Farinaccio was born on June 8, 1999.
 He played U Sports football for the Montreal Carabins of the Université de Montréal.
 He recorded 33.5 tackles, three forced fumbles, and a U Sports-leading 10.5 sacks in 2022.
 He won the Presidents' Trophy, given to the best U Sports defensive player who is not a defensive lineman.
 Farinaccio was also named a first-team All-Canadian, an RSEQ All-Star, and the RSEQ Defensive Player of the Year.
 In 2023, he helped the Carabins win the 58th Vanier Cup and earned the Bruce Coulter Award as the defensive player of the game.
 He also garnered second-team All-Canadian and RSEQ All-Star honors for the 2023 season.

 Farinaccio played flag football in the FlagPlus Football League as well.